JonathanWilbur/preql-standard-types/README.md

 - [ ] Add LDAP matching rules
 - [ ] Add `minimum` and `maximum` to floating point types.
   - [ ] How will the targe libraries ignore storage extrema?
+- [ ] Add length indicators to the end of LDAP syntaxes